Oklahoma Sooners crush Florida Gators in Cotton Bowl

 Sooners freshman quarterback Spencer Rattler accounted for four touchdowns to guide Oklahoma (9-2) to a decisive win over the short-handed Gators.
 He completed 14 of 23 passes for 247 yards with three touchdowns.

 The Sooners' running game aided Rattler in his first bowl game, as Oklahoma racked up 435 rushing yards on 40 carries.
-Senior tailback Rhamondre Stevenson led the team with 18 carries for 186 yards and one touchdown.
+Senior tailback Rhamondre Stevenson, who was named offensive MVP of the game, led the team with 18 carries for 186 yards and one touchdown.

 Fellow freshman running back Marcus Major notched 110 yards and one score on nine rushes.
 Rattler added seven carries for 40 yards and one rushing touchdown.

-Gators senior quarterback Kyle Trask, who was playing without his top four pass-catchers, struggled against the Sooners, completing 16 of his 28 pass attempts for 158 yards and three interceptions.
+Gators senior quarterback and Heisman Trophy finalist Kyle Trask, who was playing without his top four pass-catchers, struggled against the Sooners, completing 16 of his 28 pass attempts for 158 yards and three interceptions in what could have been his final college game.